-Will it be the speech or act of a revolutionary to argue for four months whether the people will work or will not, if capital hides or if it flees the country, if it awaits confidence or if it is confidence that awaits it, if the powers will be divided or only the functions, if the president will be the superior, the subordinate or the equal of the national assembly, if the first who will fill this role will be the nephew of the emperor or the son of the king, or if it would not be better, for that good use, to have a soldier or a poet; if the new sovereign will be named by the people or Thus the revolution, having been by turns religious, philosophical and political, has become economic.
+Will it be the speech or act of a revolutionary to argue for four months whether the people will work or will not, if capital hides or if it flees the country, if it awaits confidence or if it is confidence that awaits it, if the powers will be divided or only the functions, if the president will be the superior, the subordinate or the equal of the national assembly, if the first who will fill this role will be the my soul, with all my intelligence and my courage, and will have no other sovereign and ruler than you!

+Thus the revolution, having been by turns religious, philosophical and political, has become economic.
 And like all its predecessors it brings us nothing less than a contradiction of the past, a sort of reversal of the established order!
 Without this complete reversal of principles and beliefs, there is no revolution; there is only mystification.
 Let us continue to interrogate history, citizens.